perliedman/leaflet-routing-machine/tutorials/alternative-routers/index.md

 ---
 layout: tutorial
-title: GraphHopper, Mapbox and other routing software
+title: GraphHopper, Mapbox, Valhalla and other routing software
 ---

-## GraphHopper, Mapbox and other routing software
+## GraphHopper, Mapbox, Valhalla and other routing software

 Behind the UI, Leaflet Routing Machine queries [OSRM](http://project-osrm.org)'s servers each time the route is recalculated, unless you tell it to use something else.